 Initial Planning

-It's best to start planning from the DC side of the system.
-That means the number and configuration of the solar panels and the battery bank type and capacity, if applicable.
-Battery capacity needs to loosely match the average solar production so that a good ratio of solar energy/battery capacity is provided.
+The battery capacity needs to loosely match the average solar production so that a good ratio of solar energy/battery capacity is provided.
 The aim should be that there is sufficient solar energy to recharge the battery bank most days, assuming average daylight conditions.
 An underpowered solar array means that the batteries aren't being adequately charged, and you'll be more reliant on the grid.
 A small battery bank may not provide enough capacity to power your evening requirements or a realistic backup function when the grid fails.

-The solar array needs to be matched to the inverter solar input MPPT ports (hybrids or grid-tie inverters) or solar charge/controller inputs (for use with an inverter/charger).
+The solar array configuration needs to be matched to the inverter solar input MPPT ports (hybrids or grid-tie inverters) or solar charge/controller inputs (inverter/chargers).
 In either case, these have maximum solar voltage and current levels to consider.
 The electrical and physical arrangement of panel wiring is important.
-Arrange the array(s) as far as possible to capture the winter sunlight as this is when you need it most.
+Arrange the layout as far as possible to capture the winter sunlight as this is when you need it most.
+Configuration options are improved when designing for an inverter/charger installation because the use of stand-alone charge controllers gives more scope for variations.

 System Configuration